aionnetwork/aion-docs/developers/tools/intellij-plugin/configure-the-plugin.md

 ---
 title: Configure the Plugin
+description: There are lots of configuration options available within the Aion4j plugin for IntelliJ to help speed up your contract development.
+weight: 300
 ---

-There are lots of configuration options available to help speed up your contract development.

 ## Configuration Menu